jakazmie/AIDays/DataScientistTrack/README.md

 1. Follow the below link to provision Data Science Virtual Machine.
    - Create a new resource group for your VM
-   - Use **D8s_v3** as a VM type.
+   - Use **DS3_v2** as a VM type.
 Although, the labs will run on other configurations this is the minimum configuration we recommend.
-   - Shoose *username and password* as the authentication type.
+   - Choose *username and password* as the authentication type.
    - Use default values for all other parameters.

  https://portal.azure.com/#create/microsoft-dsvm.linux-data-science-vm-ubuntulinuxdsvmubuntu